 The scheme covers all areas of the life and physical sciences, including engineering, but excluding clinical medicine.
 Applications within the history of science field will also be accepted.

-For the life and physical sciences, the applicant must:
+For the life and physical sciences, you must:

-- hold a PhD or be of equivalent standing in their profession
+- hold a PhD or be of equivalent standing in your profession

-- be within the first 5 years of the start date of their first permanent or limited-tenured academic position
+- be within the first 5 years of the start date of your first permanent or limited-tenured academic position

 - be holding a permanent position or a limited-tenure academic position at an eligible institution (or have been appointed to one of these positions)